 Controlled Source Electromagnetics

 The CSEM method – similar to TDEM but applied at sea – requires very low noise because the strength of the variations is very small.
 An array of Bartington Mag-03MSSL sensors is ideal for this application.

-Using the Bartington BSS-02B Sonde, measuring borehole magnetic susceptibility determines the variation in susceptibility within a borehole at high spatial resolution.
-In diamond exploration, ore bearing rocks are kimberlites (primitive volcanic rocks) with very high susceptibility that is easily detectable with the BSS-02B Sonde.
-Iron ore bodies will also have an increased susceptibility, the intensity of the susceptibility helping to characterise the percentage of iron in the rocks.
+The Bartington Instruments BSS-02B Sonde can be used to measure the variation in magnetic susceptibility in a borehole with very high spatial resolution.
+As an example, diamonds are found in volcanic formations known as kimberlites, which have very high susceptibility, and so are readily detectable with the BSS-02B Sonde.
+Iron ore bodies also have an relatively high susceptibility, the intensity of the susceptibility being related to the percentage of iron in the rocks.

-Magnetic susceptibility measurement provides extra information in petrophysical studies.
-For both mineral and oil exploration, if cores are extracted, the Bartington MS2/MS3 Meter combined with the MS2C probe will permit fine stratigraphical work on the cores.
-Over several cores, distribution of layers enables the user to determine the geometry of a structure (oil trap or ore body).
+Magnetic susceptibility measurement provides additional information in petrophysical studies.
+For both mineral and oil exploration, the Bartington MS2/MS3 meter combined with the MS2C probe allows for high resolution stratigraphic analysis of well cores.
+Combining the results from a number of cores enables the user to determine the geometry of a structure, for instance an ore body or oil trap.